Which framework is ideal for your product?

-While many developers consider either React or Angular better than the other, the fact is that both have its place, depending on the type of project requirement.
+While many developers consider either React or Angular better than the other, the fact is that both have their place, depending on the type of project requirement.

 There are products that would not have been possible without React and there are applications that were only possible because of Angular.

-Choosing between the two depends on a number of factors and is an important decision that needs to be made with as much time in hand as possible and by involving as many experts as possible.
+Choosing between the two depends on several factors and is an important decision that needs to be made with as much time in hand as possible and by involving as many experts as possible.